tidypress

 },

-docs/src/content/pages/about.md -> /about
+site/src/content/pages/about.md -> /about

 Lab and blog presets disable the pages collection so an empty /pages/ route is not generated.
 Enable pages only when you add root pages (persona enables it for /about).